yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

-- Include Reminders: When selected, Reminders (up to the specified reminder asof date) will be included in the balances.
+- Include (non-recorded) Reminders: Reminders (up to the specified reminder asof date) can be included in the balances.

+        >> This only includes reminder occurrence(s) that have not already been committed/recorded into the register ... ie. once they are recorded/committed then they are already within the actual balance for that date

-        - The 'balance asof date' setting has no bearing on Reminders.
+        - The 'balance asof date' setting has no bearing on (non-recorded) Reminders to include.
         - Only uncommitted (ie. non-recorded) Reminders will be selected.
 Then...
         - Reminder date(s) will be forward calculated up to the Reminder's asof date setting.
 Then...
         - The normal rules will apply when calculating Balance, Current Balance, Cleared Balance balances

-        - NOTE: It would be unusual to find any reminders with a Cleared Status - so expect ZERO.
+        - NOTE: It would be unusual to find any (non-recorded) reminders with a Cleared Status - so expect ZERO.
         - NOTE: Ignored when returning cost basis / unrealised gains

-        - WARNING: tax dates on reminders cannot be calculated.
+        - WARNING: tax dates on (non-recorded) reminders cannot be calculated.
 The 'normal' date will be applied.
         - WARNING: REFER 'PARALLEL BALANCES' BELOW CONCERNING CALCULATION SPEED

 - Securities: Return Cost Basis / Unrealised Gains options: